Prince William and Kate ‘stand with people of Ukraine’ amid Russian invasion

 Prince William and Kate Middleton ‘stand with people of Ukraine’ amid Russian invasion

+‘Today we stand with the President and all of Ukraine’s people as they bravely fight for that future,’ royal couple says

-Prince William and Kate Middleton have said they stand with the people with Ukraine following the invasion by Russia.
+Prince William and Kate Middleton have said they “stand with Ukraine’s people” following the Russian invasion.

-The couple made a rare public statement on political issues on Saturday on the third day of the attack.
+The couple made a rare public statement on political issues on the third day of the attack.

+Fighting has taken place across the country since Russia launched an all-out invasion in the early hours of Thursday- including in the capital Kyiv.

+Authorities said on Saturday a total of 198 Ukranians - including three children - had been killed to date.

 Register for free to continue reading